carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 <img width="600" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/datasets.jpg">
 </p>

+_Comment: Use new definition styles for these terms.
+Calling this approach Holdout Validation, which also needs to be defined here._
 #### Training set

 The training set is a part of the original dataset that trains or fits the model.